FlicksDaModdle/-Studio/README.md

 Join [here](https://discord.gg/JAeB5jGdcn) for more discussions, questions, suggestions and feedback.
 _____________________________________________________________________________________________________________________________

-This is the release of `HoYoStudio`, Modded AssetStudio that should work on:
+This is the release of `-Studio`, Modded AssetStudio that should work on:
 ```
-- Genshin Impact.
-- Honkai Impact 3rd.
-- Honkai: Star Rail.
-- Tears of Themis.
+- GI = 1
+- HI3 = 2
+- HSR = 3
+- ToT = 4
+These are game options in the studio.
 ```

 Note: Requires Internet connection to fetch asset_index jsons.